goeckslab/Galaxy-ML/README.md

 # Galaxy-ML
-Galaxy-ML is a web machine learning pipeline building framework, with special support to biomedical data.
+Galaxy-ML is a web machine learning end-to-end pipeline building framework, with special support to biomedical data.
 Under the management of unified scikit-learn APIs, cutting-edge machine learning libraries are combined together to provide thousands of different pipelines suitable for various needs.
 In the form of [Galalxy](https://github.com/galaxyproject/galaxy) tools, Galaxy-ML provides scalabe, reproducible and transparent machine learning computations.

 ### Key features: